 Trips to the summit of Europe

-From the 2007 season onwards we are offering a new type of Elbrus expedition: no more extremely low budget climbs (there are still other operators that offer them, check the advertisements above) but more luxurious and guided by at least one 7 summiteer.
+From the 2007 season onwards we are offering a new type of Elbrus expedition: no more extremely low budget climbs from the South side (there are still other operators that offer them, check the advertisements above).

-We climb the lesser used mountaineers route from the North.
+We climb the mountain from the lesser used mountaineers route from the North.
 We also limit the dates available, so we can make every trip a special one.
 The expeditions are a bit more expensive but still about half of what other companies charge for a less special trip!

-Scheduled 13-day Mt.
+Scheduled 10-day Mt.
 Elbrus tour What is included and what not?
-Day to day Itinerary 2007 Feedback
+Day to day Itinerary Feedback

-This time we will not take the crowded Normal route from the South, but we will be climbing from the North.
+This time we will climb the Normal route from the North.
 This means:

-• Empty alpine fields, with few people around.
+• Empty alpine fields, with few people around on your descent.
 Relax in a tranquil Alpine environment.
-The route is basic Alpine, so not much more technical than the Normal route.
+The route is basic Alpine, so not much more technical than the Normal route, but much tougher physically.
+Technically speaking it migt be a 'walk-up mountain', physically speaking this is a huge undertaking.
+Summit day is 3800-5642-3800m and can take 15 hours or more.
+Make sure you are physically and mentally very fit.

 • We will have more extra days than normal, so we have the best summit chances even with a few bad weather days.